ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/va-vba.md

 {:.cx-section-heading}

-This HISP is collecting customer feedback under the Fast Track clearance process of the PRA and so it cannot be shared publicly at this time.
+This HISP is collecting customer feedback under the Fast Track clearance process of the [PRA](https://digital.gov/resources/paperwork-reduction-act-fast-track-process/) so it cannot be shared publicly at this time.

 ## Operational Data